Boat Test

 azimut-magellano-60-owners-suite

-The interior detailing is delightful © Azimut Yachts
+© Azimut Yachts

 Another Magellano trait is the facing sofas in the cockpit and though we're seeing this design feature more and more these days it still stands out as a great design decision on the 60.
-The glass transom, deep sofas and large expanding table create a fab alfresco dining space; more on that later.
+The glass transom, deep sofas, and large expanding table create a fab alfresco dining space; more on that later.

-The engineering is good, too, and the hull, structure and interior certainly felt robust as we powered through the lumps on sea trial.
+The engineering is good, too, and the hull, structure, and interior certainly felt robust as we powered through the lumps on sea trial.
 There isn't standing room for someone of 6ft (1.83m) in the engine room but the installation is sound and there is easy access through a hatch in the cockpit floor.

 Interior Accommodation